EgoNormia

 A challenging ego-centric video QA dataset for benchmarking embodied normative reasoning in AI models.

-Published: February 28, 2025
+Published: March 3, 2025

 With EgoNormia, we challenge frontier AI models to perform normative reasoning in physical and social contexts.
+Here is an example.

 Action